 The ability to negotiate well impacts many factors of a business.
-Whether you’re negotiating for a job, salary, resources, or a sale, negotiating properly can save time and money.
+Whether you’re negotiating suppliers, resources, salary, a job, or a sale, negotiating properly can save time and money.
 Implementing the right strategies will help you conduct a successful negotiation.

 Four Steps to Conducting Successful Negotiations